swhitty/FlyingFox/README.md

 }
 ```

-When using Swift 5.9+, route parameters can be automatically extracted and mapped to closure parameters of handlers.
+Route parameters can be automatically extracted and mapped to closure parameters of handlers.

 ```swift
 enum Beast: String, HTTPRouteParameterValue {